null

 The Jaeger-LeCoultre Reverso was created to solve a specific problem.
 In 1930, businessman César de Trey was watching a polo match when he was challenged — by British officers stationed in India, according to the account — to find a watch that could survive the rigours of polo play.
 The glass of existing wristwatches could not withstand the impact of a mallet or a fall from horseback.
 De Trey's solution was radical: a case that could slide out of its frame and flip over completely, presenting a solid steel or engraved caseback to the outside world while protecting the dial against impact.

 He approached his friend Jacques-David LeCoultre to produce the mechanism, and the pair engaged designer René-Alfred Chauvot to resolve the engineering.
 On 4 March 1931, the Paris patent office received the application for "a watch capable of sliding in its support and being completely turned over."
-In July, de Trey bought the rights to the design.
 The Reverso — French for "reverse" — was born at the height of the Art Deco period, and its rectangular case with chamfered edges and stepped sides became one of the defining Art Deco objects of the 1930s.

 Jaeger-LeCoultre Reverso Strap Sizes — A Complex Range

 The Reverso family spans multiple case sizes with different lug widths across each.
-This is one of the most sizing-complex collections in luxury watchmaking.
 Always identify your specific reference before ordering.

 Reverso Squadra ladies (ref.
 Q1548420, Q1558420)16mm lugs.